DirtyDabe23/Projects/techRequirements.md

 *Construction of DNS Zones to reflect NAT Schema on evapco.com and domfc.local*

-- Both of these solutions failed to lead to satisfcatory outcomess.
+- All of the above Solutions failed to lead to satisfcatory outcomes.
     - Pings were 'successful'
     - Traceroutes would fail their first 3 initial hops from a Cloud Kerberos Joined Computer, aligning with Microsoft Documentation
     - The Domain Trust Wizard would add both domains